r-nikhil/r-nikhil.github.io/_posts/2017-08-23-luasec-https-library.md

 ---
 layout: post
 title: Luasec - Lua HTTPS Library
+tags: coding lua GSoC network linux internship
 ---

 I was working on the Luasec library over the summer mainly on fixing the HTTPS redirects, the CONNECT proxy implementation (for redirecting requests over the HTTP CONNECT tunnel) and adding support for HTTP/2(Client).

 My fork of Luasec(dev branch) can be found <a href="https://github.com/whoami-nr/luasec/tree/dev">here</a> which has all the recent updates as part of GSoC and all the relevant commits.

-# Work done till now
+### Work done till now

 <strong>HTTPS Module</strong>

 I was working to add features for the HTTPS module during the first part of GSoC.
 It now supports the ability to talk HTTPS with a proxy, redirects through or without the proxy for HTTPS URLs, certain low level HTTP API functions are exposed and also supports SNI now.
 Work done in this section are relevant to this [file](https://github.com/whoami-nr/luasec/blob/dev/src/https.lua).

   - CONNECT proxy support for HTTPS.
 Now Luasec can be used to initiate a CONNECT tunnel to a HTTP proxy which enables the proxy to relay encrypted packets between Luasec and the final destination.
 This also works when redirects are enabled.
 While redirecting HTTPS->HTTPS or HTTP->HTTPS or HTTPS->HTTP(if the unsaferedirect paramter is set) it creates a new tunnel with the proxy for the new redirected destination.

 - Support for HTTPS redirects with an additional safeguard for preventing unsafe redirects from HTTPS->HTTP.
 This involves usage of the `unsaferedirect` paramter.